clerk/nextjs-middleware-debugging/README.md

 ## Control

-This prints the request URL when endpoints are accessed directly and middleware returns `NextResponse.next()`.
+To establish a baseline, we ran the test while accessing the endpoint URLs directly.
+In these tests, our middleware returns `NextResponse.next()`.

 For completeness, we include a query string (?foo=bar) in the URL.